Phil Spector

-Harvey Philip Spector (December 26, 1939 – January 16, 2021) was an American record producer who is known for pioneering recording practices in the 1960s, and for being tried and imprisoned for murder in 2009.
-Spector developed the Wall of Sound, a production technique involving a densely textured sound created through layering tone colors, resulting in a compression and chorusing effect not replicable through electronic means.
-Considered the first auteur of the music industry, he is widely regarded as one of the most influential figures in pop music history and one of the most successful producers of the 1960s.
+Harvey Phillip Spector (December 26, 1939 – January 16, 2021) was an American record producer and songwriter known primarily for his orchestral pop productions and recording technique, dubbed "the Wall of Sound", and decades later for his trials and imprisonment for murder.
+Considered the first music producer auteur, he is the most successful American producer of the 1960s and widely regarded as one of the most influential figures in pop music history.

 Born in the Bronx, Spector relocated to Los Angeles as a teenager and co-founded the Teddy Bears in 1958, writing their chart-topping single "To Know Him Is to Love Him".
-Mentored by Jerry Leiber and Mike Stoller, by 1960, he co-established Philles Records, becoming the youngest U.S. label owner at the time.
-Dubbed the "First Tycoon of Teen", he exerted unprecedented control over recording sessions, collaborating with arranger Jack Nitzsche and engineer Larry Levine.
-His studio band, later known as the Wrecking Crew, rose to industry prominence through his success with acts like the Ronettes, the Crystals, and Ike & Tina Turner.
-In the early 1970s, he produced the Beatles' Let It Be and numerous other albums by John Lennon and George Harrison.
-By 1980, following one-off productions for Dion DiMucci (Born to Be with You), Leonard Cohen (Death of a Ladies' Man), and the Ramones (End of the Century), Spector entered a period of semi-retirement.
-He had produced eighteen U.S. Top 10 singles, including number-ones by the Righteous Brothers ("You've Lost That Lovin' Feelin'"), the Beatles ("The Long and Winding Road"), and Harrison ("My Sweet Lord").
+With Lester Sill, he co-established Philles Records in 1961, becoming the youngest U.S. label owner at the time, and exerted unprecedented artistic control over his recordings, typically working in collaboration with a rotation of songwriting teams, arranger Jack Nitzsche, and engineer Larry Levine.
+His studio band, later known as the Wrecking Crew, rose to industry prominence through his success with acts like the Crystals, Darlene Love, the Ronettes, and the Righteous Brothers.
+His second marriage, lasting 1968 to 1974, was to Ronettes singer Veronica Bennett.
+In the 1970s, he produced the Beatles' Let It Be, solo recordings by John Lennon and George Harrison, and Dion DiMucci's Born to Be with You, Leonard Cohen's Death of a Ladies' Man, and the Ramones' End of the Century.
+By 1980, he had semi-retired from music.

-Spector influenced the role of the studio as an instrument, the integration of pop art aesthetics into music (art pop), and the art rock and dream pop music genres.
-His honors include the 1973 Grammy Award for Album of the Year (for co-producing Harrison's Concert for Bangladesh), a 1989 induction into the Rock and Roll Hall of Fame, and a 1997 induction into the Songwriters Hall of Fame.
-In 2004, Spector was ranked number 63 on Rolling Stones list of the greatest artists in history.
+Spector ultimately produced nineteen U.S. top-ten singles, including four additional number-ones (the Crystals' "He's a Rebel", the Righteous Brothers' "You've Lost That Lovin' Feelin'", the Beatles' "The Long and Winding Road", and Harrison's "My Sweet Lord").
+He is credited with having a significant impact on rock music, the girl group sound, in-studio composition, and the professional function of record producers themselves.
+He contributed to the development of music genres and movements such as psychedelia, art rock/pop, noise pop, dream pop, and shoegaze.
+In 1989, he was inducted into the Rock and Roll Hall of Fame.

-After the 1980s, Spector remained largely inactive amid a lifestyle of seclusion, drug use, and increasingly erratic behavior.
-In 2009, he was convicted of murdering actress Lana Clarkson in 2003 and sentenced to 19 years to life in prison, where he died in 2021.
+After the 1980s, Spector remained largely inactive amid periods of reclusion, substance abuse, and erratic behavior.
+In 2009, he was convicted of the 2003 murder of actress Lana Clarkson and sentenced to 19 years to life in prison, where he died in 2021.